frasalvi/voynich-manuscript-disambiguation/README.md

 ## Resources
 - Benchmarks
-    Used benchmarks can be found in the ```benchmarks/``` folder.
-Available benchmarks:
+    The benchmark used for the Latin synonym selection task can be found in the ```benchmarks/``` folder.
-  - Latin synonym selection benchmark

 - Software
     The software used for filtering and processing the transliterations can be found in ```software/``` folder, taken from [here](http://www.voynich.nu/software/).